JenHLee/react-blog/README.md

 # ⭐ Jen's React Blog - will be deployed soon!
-- This web application is built for personal blogging.
-This React blog can be used for sharing information about technologies, <br>and it can be published.
-- Users can share their opinions, also users can use this blog as a portfolio website.
+- This web application is built for personal blogging. <br>This React blog can be used for sharing information about technologies, <br>and it can be published. <br>Users can share their opinions, also users can use this blog as a portfolio website.

 ## 🌱 Features
 - Save username, encrypted password, reference of profile picture, and email in <strong>Mongo DB</strong>.